The Survivor’s Benefit Program for New York State Management / Confidential Employees

 Who is my beneficiary for this benefit?

-If you are a member of a State retirement system or TIAA/CREF:
+If you are a member of NYSLRS, NYSTRS or TIAA:

-• It is the same beneficiary you designated to receive your ordinary death benefit.
+• Your beneficiary is the same beneficiary you designated to receive your ordinary death benefit.

-Ordinarily, no action by your beneficiary is necessary.
+Ordinarily, no action by your beneficiary is necessary to claim this benefit.
 Upon your death, your employing agency will notify the Survivor’s Benefit Program.

 (Return to Top)

-It is especially important you review the beneficiary designation for your survivor benefit if you are divorced.
-Effective July 7, 2008, the beneficiary designation for certain benefits, including the survivor benefit, can be revoked when a divorce, annulment or judicial separation becomes final.
+If you are divorced, it is especially important to review the beneficiary designation for your survivor’s benefit.
+As of July 7, 2008, the beneficiary designation for certain benefits, including the survivor’s benefit, are automatically revoked when a divorce, annulment or judicial separation becomes final, unless the terms of a Domestic Relations Order (DRO) specify otherwise.

 (Return to Top)